TATUMGAMES/TG-MIKROS-SDK-unity-package/README.md

 <a name="what-is-mikros"></a>
 ## What Is MIKROS?
-Mikros is a service aimed at game developers which provides useful information and clear analytics in a sharing ecosystem, also known as data pooling.
+MIKROS is a service aimed at game developers which provides useful information and clear analytics in a sharing ecosystem, also known as data pooling.
 These insights about user behaviour can help developers understand their clientele better including their spending habits.
-Mikros uniquely displays its analytics in a simple format with the goal of connecting game developers and advertisers to a full understanding of the problems they are looking to solve.
-This is due to all the data being in the Mikros ecosystem.
+MIKROS uniquely displays its analytics in a simple format with the goal of connecting game developers and advertisers to a full understanding of the problems they are looking to solve.
+This is due to all the data being in the MIKROS ecosystem.

 <a name="how-dose-mirkos-work"></a>
 ## How Dose MIKROS Work?
+MIKROS sorts users by spending and activity levels in its ecosystem.
+This differs from how data is currently managed by competitors as they do not offer any data pooling.
+Game developers and advertisers can then view reports in a dashboard with valuable information which is needed to identify areas to improve their customer experience.
+With MIKROS, advertisers can now be certain that their ads are being shown to verified spenders.

 <a name="how-to-implement-mirkos"></a>
 ## How to Implement MIKROS?